openlibraryenvironment/reshare-doc/doc/directory-entry-propagation.md

 ## Open issues

+* Is the proposed security solution actually secure?
+Have I missed any loopholes?
+Security is notoriously hard to get right, and I will feel happier when there have been more eyeballs on this.

 * Do we actually need node records as well as directory-entry records?
 Does it suffice for nodes to have an ID, and for directory-entry records to refer to that ID?
 If we did that, we would still need some way for a node receiving a directory-entry record to determine the public key of the node that owns it, so it can validate the authenticity of the update.